Texas Honey Bees Need Your Help!

 -Include that the current APHIS assessment does not properly take into account the severe damage to bees and beekeeping & how critical tallow is to that

 -Include any concerns you have around releasing a non-native pest

 -Include where you are from, and how this will dramatically change beekeeping, bee and queen supply, and honey production

 -Include how this will take Texas from one of the top honey producing states, to one of the worst

 Thanks you for your help!

 Phil Ainslie if you are interested in becoming a mentor.
 Anyone can be a mentor!
 We need available mentors!

 Annual bee (nuc) and queen orders have begun.
 Order forms in Jan. and Feb. newsletters.
 This service is for members only.
-The price of the Nucs will be $150. each.
+Our members get special pricing.
 Print and fill out the order form (in the Newsletter), and mail it with your check to the address shown.

 Need Articles for the Newsletter each month.
 If you have an idea for